koyorikoyote/Notion-Landing-Page/README.md

 Notion-style landing page with a clean, minimalistic look and with shadcn UI inspired Testimonials section.

-This is a Next.JS Application using Typescript and NextJS 14 standards and using APP Router.
+This is a Next.JS Application using Typescript, Tailwind CSS and NextJS 14 standards and using APP Router.

 # Screenshots below: